auduongtuan/tkpm-evoucher/README.md

 ## Introduce

-This is an school project for Advanced Software Design course in my school.
-A full-stack web E-voucher system contains 3 apps
+ This is a university project for the Advanced Software Design course in my university.
+It is a full-stack web E-voucher system that helps merchants to manage promotion campaigns and vouchers.
+Users of these merchants can play games to generate vouchers based on game scores with limitations based on merchant setting.
+The system contains 3 web apps for different roles: Admin, Merchant, and User.

-- Admin
-- Merchant
-- User

 ## Tech used